skillrepos/cursor/labs.md

 **Purpose: Learn how to use Cursor to review code and debug errors.**

 1. Open your `server.js` file.
 Let's ask Cursor to review the code.
-Open a new Chat with the "+" sign, make sure you're in Ask mode, and type:
+Open a new Chat, make sure you're in *Ask* mode, and type:

 ```
 @File server.js - Review this code and suggest improvements for security, code quality, and best practices.